BoisterousCoder/Yakking_Yak/README.md

 # RustyChat
-Rusty Chat is an end to end encrypted group chat app built with Rust.
+Rusty Chat is an end to end encrypted group chat app built with Rust on Web Assembly and Node JS.

 ## What is it: